About

 • Place the flour and confectioner’s sugar in a bowl and whisk together.

-• Add water, 1 tbsp at a time, until you have a smooth paste that's runny enough to pipe easily, but will not run off the sides of the buns either.
+• Add water, 1 tbsp at a time, until you have a smooth paste that is loose enough to pipe easily, but thick enough that it will not run off the sides of the buns either.
 (For me, this is about 4 tbsp and a bit of water).

 For the sweet glaze (make this when the hot cross buns are almost done baking)